MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2019-07-01"
   description = """
-  As part of the [UCSF Summer Research Training Program](https://graduate.ucsf.edu/srtp) and the [Amgen Scholars Program](https://amgenscholars.com/), I worked with Dr. John Witte, Dr. Linda Kachuri, and Dr. Sarah Rashink to conduct genome-wide association studies of immune response strength to 22 distinct antigens.
+  As part of the [UCSF Summer Research Training Program](https://graduate.ucsf.edu/srtp) and the [Amgen Scholars Program](https://amgenscholars.com/), I worked with Dr. John Witte, Dr. Linda Kachuri, and Dr. Sara Rashkin to conduct genome-wide association studies of immune response strength to 22 distinct antigens.

   We identified many interesting and novel single-nucleotide polymorphisms that are implicated in immune response variability.